 Years of housing instability, the constant expectation of being forced to leave, makes me feel a little bit anxious all of the time.
 If I had to compare the feeling I'd say it's like tinnitus.
 There is a constant high pitched ringing that's simple enough to ignore, but in the quiet moments—the moments where I'm supposed to relax or calm down—it is easy to go mad on the tone.
 There are reasons for concern.
 Half of all renters in Toronto's housing market spend more than they can afford with the rent in the city expected to raise another 7 percent this year.
 A recent report deemed Toronto less affordable than New York, London, and San Francisco.
 These facts are coupled with the fever dream of the real estate market.
+Last week at an event people paying over $2 million for luxury condos could spin a wheel to win a rolex or new sports car.
 The government recently proposed legislation that would make it easier to evict tenants.
 Meanwhile, the affordable independent grocers we could shop at can’t make rent anymore because their landlords want more money.
 Similar situations have been happening in major cities across the world.
 Massive rent hikes have also been creeping even into nearby places like Hamilton and Guelph, places people used to move to in order to take down some of their living costs.
 Charlottetown (Charlottetown, PEI!!!) is one of the hardest places to find an apartment in Canada.
 It feels like it’s happening everywhere.

-According to psychotherapist Bronwyn Singleton—who works primarily with Millenials and Gen Z addressing issues of financial/career sustainability and attendant anxiety—that stress can have major implications for people's mental health.
+According to psychotherapist Bronwyn Singleton—who works primarily with Millennials and Gen Z addressing issues of financial/career sustainability and attendant anxiety—that stress can have major implications for people's mental health.

 "One thing that strikes me as significant here is the sense of impermanence that goes with this moving.
 Impermanence is often anxiety-provoking," said Singleton.
 "Individuals who feel their lives are fraught with impermanence often having difficulty feeling fundamentally safe.
 This general principle is culled from attachment theory, but I believe it also holds good if we’re talking about moving, financial insecurity, or job insecurity."